Hardcore Justice (2011): Storylines

 Mexican America (Anarquia and Hernandez) defeated The British Invasion (Douglas Williams and Magnus) at Midsummer's Nightmare to earn the right to face Beer Money, Inc. (Bobby Roode and James Storm) for the TNA World Tag Team Championship at Hardcore Justice.
 Beer Money confronted Mexican America and made fun of them.
 The following week, Beer Money was too busy engaging in the Bound for Glory Series (in the case of Roode) and helping Sting fight Immortal by posing as clowns with black baseball bats (Storm) with the rest of Fortune.
 The week after that, Beer Money, as a part of Fortune, were lumberjacks in the steel cage match between Mr. Anderson and Kurt Angle.
 Immortal, as well as Mexican America, charged the ring, resulting in a brawl between Fortune, Immortal, and Mexican America.

 At Destination X, Brian Kendrick defeated Abyss to win the TNA X Division Championship and save the division from falling into obscurity.
 At that same pay-per-view, Alex Shelley won an Ultimate X match to earn the right to face Kendrick for the title.
 On Impact, Kendrick and Shelley battled in a match with the title on the line.
 Austin Aries interfered in the match by hitting Shelley in the head with the title belt to allow Kendrick to pick up the victory.
 The following week, Kendrick and Shelley called Aries out to the ring.
 They declared that there would be a three way match between the three of them at Hardcore Justice with the title on the line.
 Abyss, however, revealed that he would be getting a title shot against Kendrick that very night, and he would destroy the X Division Championship this time after winning it.
-Sting, posing as the Network Executive, gave Abyss his match, but decided to make it an Ultimae X match.
+Sting, posing as the Network Executive, gave Abyss his match, but decided to make it an Ultimate X match.
 Kendrick retained the title, and the three way at Hardcore Justice was solidified.

 Fortune and Immortal's feud has continued in the form of Fortune aligning with Sting to help fight Immortal.
 Immortal interfered in Mr. Anderson's title match against Sting to ensure Anderson won the title.
 Sting was given a rematch at a night dubbed Midsummer's Nightmare, the Impact after Destination X. Fortune posed as clowns to attack various members of Immortal so they wouldn't be able to interfere in the title match that occurred that night, which would ensure Anderson retaining the belt.
 Fortune was then instructed by Sting to guard the cage during the Angle/Anderson match that occurred on Impact so that Immortal couldn't interfere in that bout either.
 Fortune was swarmed by Immortal and Mexican America during the match.

 In the weeks leading up to Destination X, Winter revealed that she is the next in line to face Mickie James for her TNA Women's Knockout Championship, and she would be getting her title shot at Hardcore Justice.